 Modern botany is a broad, multidisciplinary subject with inputs from most other areas of science and technology.
-Research topics include the study of plant structure, growth and differentiation, reproduction, biochemistry and primary metabolism, chemical products, development, diseases, evolutionary relationships, systematics, and plant taxonomy.
-Dominant themes in 21st century plant science are molecular genetics and epigenetics, which are the mechanisms and control of gene expression during differentiation of plant cells and tissues.
-Botanical research has diverse applications in providing staple foods, materials such as timber, oil, rubber, fibre and drugs, in modern horticulture, agriculture and forestry, plant propagation, breeding and genetic modification, in the synthesis of chemicals and raw materials for construction and energy production, in environmental management, and the maintenance of biodiversity.1
+Research topics include studying plant structure, growth and differentiation, reproduction, biochemistry and primary metabolism, chemical products, development, diseases, evolutionary relationships, systematics, and plant taxonomy.
+Dominant themes in 21st-century plant science are molecular genetics and epigenetics, the mechanisms and control of gene expression during the differentiation of plant cells and tissues.
+Botanical research has diverse applications in providing staple foods, materials such as timber, oil, rubber, fiber and drugs, in modern horticulture, agriculture and forestry, plant propagation, breeding and genetic modification, in the synthesis of chemicals and raw materials for construction and energy production, in environmental management, and the maintenance of biodiversity.1

 Distribution and chemical form of selenium in Neptunia amplexicaulis from Central Queensland, Australia

 by Maggie-Anne Harvey a, Peter D. Erskine a, Hugh H. Harris b, Gillian K. Brown c, Elizabeth A. H. Pilon-Smits d, Lachlan W. Casey e, Guillaume Echevarria f and Antony van der Ent af

 a Centre for Mined Land Rehabilitation, Sustainable Minerals Institute, The University of Queensland, Queensland, Australia.

 b Department of Chemistry, The University of Adelaide, Australia